ibivu/B4TM-Galaxy-2017/README.md

 Please prepare everything into a PDF document, where you name, email, student No. should be clearly mentioned.
 The document should be structured and self-contained.

-The whole XML file should appear in the document with your code highlighted.
+The whole XML file should appear in the document **in a code style with your code highlighted**.

 The file name of the document has to be ‘groupXX.pdf’ (e.g. group03.pdf).